White Plains Chapter

 White Plains, New York

-The White Plains Chapter, NSDAR, was organized November 7, 1905, in White Plains, New York.
-The White Plains Chapter's name commemorates the October 27, 1776, Battle of White Plains.
+The White Plains Chapter, NSDAR, was chartered November 7, 1905, in White Plains, New York.
+The White Plains Chapter's name commemorates the October 28, 1776, Battle of White Plains when Washington's Revolutionary troops halted the British campaign to isolate New England from the lower colonies.

-For membership information, please contact the Registrar, Brook Hanna, at
+For membership information, please contact the Chapter Registrar at firstname.lastname@example.org.

 The DAR Insignia is the property of, and is copyrighted by, the National Society of the Daughters of the American Revolution.